 • Neurological deficit like weakness in the arms or loss of feeling and coordination in the arms or legs could indicate nerve damage.

-• Sleeping in wrong position – patient often wakes up with a wry/ stiff neck due to sleeping in an awkward or atypical position or overextended neck that strained the muscles and ligaments around the neck.
+• Sleeping in the wrong position – the patient often wakes up with a wry/ stiff neck due to sleeping in an awkward or atypical position or overextended neck that strained the muscles and ligaments around the neck.

 • Sports injury – Injury to neck muscles while sporting activity is common.
-A collision or fall in an unusual manner can have severe consequences like nerve entrapment between cervical vertebras or fractures of cervical spine.
+A collision or fall in an unusual manner can have severe consequences like nerve entrapment between cervical vertebras or fractures of the cervical spine.

-• Repetitive motions – Activities such as dancing and sports that involve repetitive neck twisting and turning can give rise to strains and sprains of neck.
+• Repetitive motions – Activities such as dancing and sports that involve repetitive neck twisting and turning can give rise to strains and sprains of the neck.

-The acute neck pain often arises due to soft tissue injuries around the neck as discussed under the strains and sprains above.
+Acute neck pain often arises due to soft tissue injuries around the neck as discussed under the strains and sprains above.

 A Neck pain that has persisted for more than 6-8 weeks is considered chronic.
 The most probable structures involved in chronic conditions are facet joints, the cervical vertebrae or disc.
-It can be at single level (i.e. structures between two vertebrae) or multiple levels.
+It can be at a single level (i.e. structures between two vertebrae) or multiple levels.

 Common causes include-